chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 **Problem Statement:** Two Moof objects are the same if their moofValue is identical.
 So you need to override the equals() method and compare the two Moof instances.

-**What happens in the equals() method ?**
-We have to do two things in order to make a valid equality comparison of two Moof objects.
+**What happens in the equals() method ?** Two things to make a valid equality comparison of two Moof objects:

-Firstly, the object being tested comes in polymorphically as type Object, so you need to do an instanceof test on it just to be sure that you could cast the object argument to the correct type.
-If you skip the instanceof test, then you'll get a runtime ClassCastException when the (Moof)o cast will fail if o doesn't refer to something that IS-A Moof.
+1) The object being tested comes in polymorphically as type Object, so you need to do an instanceof test on it just to be sure that you could cast the object argument to the correct type, otherwise, you'll get a runtime ClassCastException when the (Moof)o cast fails if o doesn't refer to something that IS-A Moof.

-Second, compare the attributes we care about (in this case, just moofValue).
+2) Compare the attributes we care about (in this case, just moofValue).

 Casting the object reference, o, is necessary so that you can access its methods or variables in to do the comparison.
 Without the cast, you can't compile because the compiler would see the object referenced by o as an Object and the Object class doesn't have a getMoofValue().